RAT+: Train Dense, Infer Sparse -- Recurrence Augmented Attention for Dilated Inference: Introduction

+Regarding efficient architectures trained from scratch, structured dilated attention~\cite{longnet,longformer,bigbird} with carefully designed patterns was previously very popular due to its high efficiency and direct long-range access.
+It has been revisited in recent years, often coupled with other modules, such as in DeepSeek's NSA~\cite{nsa} and the RAT model~\cite{rat}.
+RAT chunks the input sequence, applies a forget-gate-like recurrence within chunks, and then applies dilated attention across chunks, achieving performance on par with dense models at a dilation size of 16.
+Other efficient solutions include state space models~\cite{mamba,mamba2}, linear attention~\cite{linear_attention, gateddeltanet}, and grouped-query attention~\cite{gqa,mqa}.
+Despite the strong performance of these approaches, a major limitation is that each design configuration (e.g., dilation size, number of KV heads, or state size) typically requires separate training, and thus can be costly and inflexible in satisfying different downstream efficiency--accuracy trade-offs.

+Another line of work adopts inference-time sparsification on pretrained attention models, including local window patterns~\cite{attention_sink} and importance-based methods such as top-k block attention~\cite{quest,moba}.
+However, sparsifying into a dilated pattern suffers from severe performance degradation, despite being a particularly attractive design.
+It reduces prefilling FLOPs (which methods such as~\cite{snapkv,h2o} do not), decoding FLOPs, and KV cache storage (which top-k block attention does not reduce), while preserving long-range access (which local window attention fails to maintain).

+Comparing the success of training dilated attention from scratch with its failure at inference-time sparsification, we are motivated to address this gap by designing a more capable dense model that augments attention with lightweight recurrence.
+RAT+ can flexibly adapt to different levels of attention sparsity in terms of dilation at inference time.
+Technically, our analyses first reveal the need for an explicit mechanism, such as recurrence, to construct a complete receptive field for dilated attention.
+To enable effective inference-time sparsification, we further propose using overlapped chunk size that simplifies to full-sequence recurrence, along with active recurrence learning to ensure consistent recurrence behavior and sufficient optimization.

-In experiments, we demonstrate that a pretrained RAT+ can be adapted to different dilated attention configurations (with optional local attention), as well as hybrid variants across layers and heads, using only 1B tokens for resolution adaptation.
-These variants maintain strong performance on short-context commonsense reasoning tasks~\cite{eval-harness} (e.g., a dilation size of 16 brings 1-point accuracy drop, while allowing for 10× and 20× higher full-model maximum throughput for 1K-token decoding at context lengths of 4K and 16K, respectively), as well as on the LongBench~\cite{longbench} benchmark.
-Moreover, we show that RAT+ performs better in top-k block pattern compared to the standard attention on needle-in-a-haystack (NIAH) tasks in the RULER~\cite{ruler} benchmark.
+In experiments, we demonstrate that a pretrained RAT+ model can be adapted to different dilated attention configurations (with optional local attention), as well as hybrid variants across layers and heads, using only 1B tokens for resolution adaptation.
+These variants maintain strong performance on short-context commonsense reasoning tasks~\cite{eval-harness} and LongBench~\cite{longbench}.
+For example, at the 7B model scale, \cdv{64} incurs only a 1-point accuracy drop while achieving over 40$\times$ higher full-model maximum throughput when decoding 1K tokens with a context window of 16K.
+Moreover, we show that the recurrence in RAT+ can improve top-k block attention compared to standard attention on needle-in-a-haystack (NIAH) tasks in the RULER~\cite{ruler} benchmark.